rafaelromao/keyboards/src/zmk/config/rafaelromao/readme.md

 ### Known Issues:
 - Swapping between Applications and Tabs must start in the forward direction.
 - Swapping between the Navigation History must start in the backward direction.
-- Select Line cannot be inverted or extended to next line.
-- Select Word cannot be extended to previous word.